PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth does not charge performance-based fees.

-Evercore Wealth maintains discretionary investment advisory accounts for its affiliates Evercore Partners Services East, LLC, Evercore Group, LLC and Evercore Trust Company, N.A. for which either no investment management fee is charged, or a discounted fee applies.
+Evercore Wealth maintains discretionary and non-discretionary investment advisory accounts for its affiliates Evercore Partners Services East, LLC, Evercore Group, LLC and Evercore Trust Company, N.A. for which either no investment management fee is charged, or a discounted fee applies.

 Evercore Wealth provides investment advisory services for employees of Evercore Wealth and their families and/or employees of its affiliates and their families for which a discounted fee may apply.
 Certain employees may, in their capacity as portfolio manager, manage other Evercore Wealth employee accounts, or accounts for employees of Evercore Wealth’s affiliates, including those for other Evercore Wealth portfolio managers on a discretionary basis.
+In some cases, Evercore Wealth employees may invest in or maintain an interest in funds, pooled investment vehicles, limited partnerships or limited offerings and investment strategies that are also selected and recommended to clients.

 Evercore Wealth may recommend or invest in, on a client’s behalf, pooled investment vehicles, limited partnerships or limited offerings which may be subject to performance–based fees payable to a third-party investment adviser, which is in addition to Evercore Wealth’s investment management fee.
 If applicable, any such fees and expenses are set forth in the offering documents of those investment vehicles.